chAng-L19/codex-redteam-optin-mode/README.md

 ## Thanks / Contributions

-感谢米斯特安全团队的浩熙大佬提出的修改意见：加入语义判定。
-浩熙X：@xishan12509850

-感谢 `qiushi-skill`、`hack-skills` 与 `Anthropic-Cybersecurity-Skills` 提供的方法层、技术路由层与 skill pack 结构参考。
+Thanks to Mingxi from the Mister Security team for the suggestion to add semantic checks.
+Mingxi X: @xishan12509850

+Thanks to Nirvana for the suggestion to optimize the workflow and enable overwrite installation.
+Nirvana X: @Nirvana_543

+Thanks to `qiushi-skill`, `hack-skills`, and `Anthropic-Cybersecurity-Skills` for providing the method layer, technology routing layer, and skill pack structure reference.

-参考项目：`qiushi-skill` / `yaklang/hack-skills` / `mukul975/Anthropic-Cybersecurity-Skills`
+Reference projects: `qiushi-skill` / `yaklang/hack-skills` / `mukul975/Anthropic-Cybersecurity-Skills`

 See [CONTRIBUTING.md](./CONTRIBUTING.md).